microsoft/AISkillsForWindows/doc/Microsoft.AI.Skills.SkillInterfacePreview.md

 ##### IsDefault

-Tells if this GPU device is considered the default one.
+Tells if this DirectX device is considered the default one.

 ```csharp
 bool IsDefault { get; }